Guidance

 Basic pay will be for a 40-hour week, including paid breaks.
 Additional rostered hours, up to maximum of eight hours can be additionally contracted and reflected in the work schedule.
 Such additional hours will be paid at the basic hourly rate with appropriate enhancements payable for any hours which fall into the unsocial hour periods.

-2.8 What elements of pay will be pensionable under the 2016 contract?
+2.7 What elements of pay are pensionable under the 2016 contract?

 • all hours worked up to 40 hours per week on average and paid at the basic pay rate